haulmont-input-mask/angular-input-mask/README.md

 - Use your **real library-consumer project** and link your library to it via `yarn link` command (see below).
 - Use [demo applications](https://github.com/trekhleb/angular-library-seed/tree/master/demo) that are provided for your convenience as a part of this repository.
 - Use [Angular-CLI](https://cli.angular.io/) to generate library-consumer project for you and then use `yarn link` to link your library to it.

-### Using demo applications

-You may take advantage of watch-modes for both library build and [demo-projects](https://github.com/trekhleb/angular-library-seed/tree/master/demo) builds in order to see changes to your library's source code immediately in your browser.

-To do so you need to:
-1. Open two console instances.
-2. Launch library build in watch mode in first console instance by running `yarn build:watch` (assuming that you're in `angular-library-seed` root folder).
-3. Launch demo project build (JIT version) in watch-mode by running `yarn start` in second console instance (assuming that you're in `angular-library-seed/demo` folder).

-As a result once you change library source code it will be automatically re-compiled and in turn your JIT demo-project will be automatically re-built and you will be able to see that changes in your browser instantly.

-For more details about demo projects, their folder structure and npm commands please take a look at [demo projects README](https://github.com/trekhleb/angular-library-seed/tree/master/demo).

 ### Using `yarn link`